10 mobile app predictions of 2016

 The year 2015 is distinguished by multiple innovations and events in the app sphere.
 The two leading platforms, iOS and Google Play, have shown consolidation in the download and income streams.
 Google Play remains a leader in downloads, thus leaving iOS the main position in revenue shares.
-What new trends should we expect from the year 2016?
+What new trends should we expect from the 2016, and how those in the mobile app testing services industry can prepare?

 Application searching is expected to become easier and behave more like web with the help of Google Now on Tap app.
 This could be achieved due to the introduction of deep linking, which is likely to decrease navigation drawbacks and simplify content discovery within apps.
 Google Now on Tap can make Android even more attractive for developers and enhance users’ engagement with apps.